valerio-oliveira/dataops-trail/README.md

 ## Ansible in action

-As the most of the work is performed by the Ansible playbook, execution details for each role are not written yet.
-It will get updated little by little.
+As the most of the work is performed by Ansible playbook, details for every role are not written yet.
+It will be updated here little by little in near future.

-Run the following command into the ./ansible directory:
+To start deploying the application, Run the following command into the ./ansible directory:

 ```shell
 ansible-playbook -i inventories --forks 1 deploy.yml